Research Projects

 • Quality improvement for health promotion and prevention.
 This aims to build, refine, and test quality improvement tools and processes for application in cross-sector, multidisciplinary chronic disease prevention and health promotion efforts.

-What do we expect to achieve through the work of STRIDE?
+What did we want to achieve through the work of STRIDE?

-The principal aim of STRIDE is to support the growth and work of our collaborative network, all of whom are focused on strengthening Indigenous primary health care through participatory research.
-By working with established collaborations, and building new collaborations across sectors, we will maximise our impact.
-We hope to achieve a substantial contribution to building the next generation of Indigenous primary health care researchers in university and practice-based settings.
-We want our collaborations to extend quality improvement interventions to new areas, including chronic disease prevention and health promotion and improve social and emotional wellbeing for children and adolescents.
-We hope to strengthen capacity for conducting and using research to improve primary health care systems and support knowledge translation and implementation relevant to ongoing high-quality research.
+The principal aim of STRIDE was to support the growth and work of our collaborative network, all of whom were focused on strengthening Indigenous primary health care through participatory research.
+By working with established collaborations and building new ones across sectors, we maximised our impact.
+We achieved a substantial contribution to building the next generation of Indigenous primary health care researchers in university and practice-based settings.
+We wanted our collaborations to extend quality improvement interventions to new areas, including chronic disease prevention and health promotion, and to improve social and emotional wellbeing for children and adolescents.
+We strengthened capacity for conducting and using research to improve primary health care systems and supported knowledge translation and implementation relevant to ongoing high-quality research.

 Resources